ArgoExped/Frozen-Arts/eula.md

 When you buy our Game, you receive a license that gives you permission to install the Game on your own personal device and use and play it on that device as set out in this EULA.
 This permission is personal to you, so you are not allowed to distribute the Game (or any part of it) to anyone else.
 This also means you cannot sell or rent the Game, or make it available for access to other people and you cannot pass on or resell any license keys.
 You may however give gift codes that have been bought through our official gift code system.
 This is important to help us stop piracy and fraud and to protect our Game.
 It is also important to prevent members of our community from buying pirated versions of our Game or fraudulent license keys - which we may cancel, such as in the case of fraud.

 If you've bought the Game, you may play around with it and modify it by adding modifications, tools, or plugins, which we will refer to collectively as "Mods."
 By "Mods," we mean something original that you or someone else created that doesn't contain a substantial part of our copyrightable code or content.
-When you combine your Mod with the Minecraft software, we will call that combination a "Modded Version" of the Game.
+When you combine your Mod with the 2048 Heores software, we will call that combination a "Modded Version" of the Game.
 We have the final say on what constitutes a Mod and what doesn't.
 You may not distribute any Modded Versions of our Game or software, and we'd appreciate it if you didn't use Mods for griefing.
 Basically, Mods are okay to distribute; hacked versions or Modded Versions of the Game client or server software are not okay to distribute.

 Within reason you're free to do whatever you want with screenshots and videos of the Game.
 By "within reason" we mean that you can't make any commercial use of them or do things that are unfair or adversely affect our rights unless we've specifically said it's okay in this EULA, allowed it through the Brand and Asset Usage Guidelines, or provided for it in a specific agreement with you.
 If you upload videos of the game to video sharing and streaming sites you are however allowed to put ads on them.
 Also, don't just rip art resources and pass them around, that's no fun.

 Essentially the simple rule is do not make commercial use of anything we've made unless we've specifically said it's okay.
 Oh and if the law expressly allows it, such as under a "fair use" or fair dealing" doctrine then that's ok too - but only to the extent that the law applicable to you says so.

 In order to ensure the integrity of the Game, we need all Game downloads and updates to come from an authorized source.
 It's also important for us that 3rd party tools/services don't seem "official" as we can't guarantee their quality.
-It's part of the responsibility we have to the customers of Minecraft.
+It's part of the responsibility we have to the customers of2048 Heores.
 Make sure that you read through our brand and asset usage guidelines too.

 ## OWNERSHIP OF OUR GAME AND OTHER THINGS
 Although we license you permission to install on your device and play our Game, we are still the owners of it.
 We are also the owners of our brands and any content contained in the Game.
 Therefore, when you pay for our Game, you are buying a license to play / use our Game in accordance with this EULA - you are not buying the Game itself.
 The only permissions you have in connection with the Game and your installation of it are the permissions set out in this EULA.